Quantifying and Attributing Power Flexibility from GPU-Heavy Data Centers: Results

 \subsubsection{GPU utilization variance}

-In Table \ref{tab:peak} we compare the case where all jobs have the same utilization (0.6) to the case where GPU utilization follows a normal distribution with the same mean.
+We compare the case where all jobs have the same utilization to the case where utilization follows a normal distribution with the same mean.
 This shows that heterogeneity in job GPU utilization is a key driver for flexibility.
-A workload composed of jobs with diverse GPU utilization levels allows the scheduler to selectively execute low-utilization jobs during peak price periods, thereby reducing power intensity without interrupting service.
-Whereas, if all jobs have the same utilization then flexibility can only be created from having the nodes idle during the peak period, which we do not see even with the 300x price multiplier.
+A workload composed of jobs with diverse GPU utilization levels allows the scheduler to selectively execute low-utilization jobs during peak price periods, thereby enabling a 23.8\% reduction in power consumption without interrupting service.
+By contrast, if all jobs have the same utilization, then only 18.3\% reduction can be created from having nodes idle during the peak period.

-As shown in Figure \ref{fig:spike_GPU_sensitive}, for moderate price increases, such as a price multiplier between 3 and 30, changes in GPU utilization variance have minimal impact on power consumption patterns.
-However, when the peak price multiplier reaches 300, a workload with high GPU utilization variance enables a 23.8\% reduction in power consumption, significantly outperforming the 18.3\% reduction achieved under a homogeneous utilization profile.
-This demonstrates that in extreme peak price scenarios, systems with higher GPU utilization variance offer greater opportunities for power optimization.

-\subsubsection{Job Queue Length}
+\subsubsection{Job queue length}

-We also test the effect of job queue length, comparing when there are 100 or 200 jobs total (instead of 150 which is used in the other cases).
+We also test the effect of job queue length, comparing cases with 100 or 200 jobs total instead of the baseline 150.
 When the job queue length is shorter, the system can provide more flexibility.
-When total job number is 100, which means our queue is short and the data center is not fully occupied, our method reduces power consumption by 19.6\% compared to FIFO.
-While when the total job number is 200 and the data center is highly occupied, the room for flexibility is reduced and the power reduction is only 4.9\%.
+With 100 jobs, the queue is shorter and the data center is less fully occupied, our method reduces power consumption by 19.6\% compared to FIFO.
+When the total job number is 200 and the data center is highly occupied, the room for flexibility is reduced and the power reduction is only 4.9\%.
 The less heavily used a data center is, the more latent flexibility can be provided.